fabiocicerchia/go-proxy-cache/README.md

 - Cache respecting HTTP Headers `Vary`, `Cache-Control` and `Expires`
 - Self-Contained, does not require Go, Git or any other software installed.
 Just run the binary or the container.
 - Tested (Unit, Functional & Linted & 0 Race Conditions Detected)
+- Support Chunking (by replicating exactly the same original amount)

 ## Examples